EHansonn/esodailychecklist/README.md

 Create a custom list to see which ones you want
 ![My custom list](https://cdn.discordapp.com/attachments/1054239396024549486/1083239911827718194/image.png)

+## Whats next

+Support for multiple characters, your own custom quests, and more detail information about quests, including images from UESP.

 ## Getting Started

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).